mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 of various gases and pheromones from their porous upper bodies.
-Their olfactory senses can pick out a large array of smells simultaneously from a range of up to five kilometres.
+Their olfactory senses can pick out a large array of smells simultaneously from a range of up to five kilometers.
 Reading a composite of emitted smells from their brethren and other natural odours gives them an almost clairvoyant sixth sense.
 When in visual range, the